taiwbi/hypaurora/README.md

 ---

-This dotfiles also a have a more beautiful and fancy design, checkout lite branch
+This dotfiles also a have a more beautiful and fancy design, checkout main branch